rajat-008/naivedb/README.md

 * Allow addition and updation of Tables after DB creation.

 ## Decision log
-* The format in which the table data is accepted, considering the ease to migrate to a delcarative format(and although it may seem verbose now, the declarative format will make the decision worth it).
+* The format in which the table data is accepted is considering the ease to migrate to a delcarative format(and although it may seem verbose now, the declarative format will make the decision worth it).

 ## Getting started - Creating and using sample DB